Skin tension

 Don't confuse smooth skin with unfolded skin.

-The skin can be nice and smooth; but still be tense, hard and folded, because most folds cannot be seen.
+The skin can be nice and smooth; yet still be tense, hard and folded, because most folds cannot be seen.

-Your system considers cutaneous folds as injuries, and it paves the furrow of each fold with fresh epidermis cells to protect the skin from further damage.
+Your system considers cutaneous folds as injuries, and it paves the bottom of each fold with fresh epidermis cells, to protect the skin from further damage.

 These new cells are "living cells".

-To really find out how folded and tense your skin is, use one of the three following methods:
+To determine how folded and tense your skin is, use one of the three following methods:

 Here are three methods to evaluate how tense the skin of an area has become.

-You can evaluate the tension in your skin by simply pressing your nail down anywhere on your body and evaluating how deep it goes.
+You can evaluate your skin's tension by simply pressing your nail down into it, anywhere on your body, and evaluating how deep it goes.

-Of course, your nail will dive in deeper if there is no bone beneath the skin or where there is a thick coat of fat.
+Obviously, your fingernail will go in deeper if there's no bone beneath the skin, or if it goes through a thick layer of fat.

-The idea is to compare neighbouring areas to determine which ones are more tense, and thus, need more grooming.
+The idea is to compare neighbouring areas, to determine where your skin is tightest, and therefore where it needs more grooming.

 Your nail penetrates deeper if the skin isn't tense

-The deeper your nail can depress the skin, the less tense and folded it is.
+The deeper your nail digs into the skin, the less tense and folded it is.

 If your nail can easily penetrate your skin; you can conclude that it is only lightly folded and healthy.